 Digital Music Research Studio (room 307C)

-This studio is also home to our many hardware controllers:
+This studio is home to:

 Other Department Resources